-Note: IAI English majors should be aware

-that universities may not accept elective literature courses other than British and
+Note: IAI English majors should be aware that universities may not accept elective literature courses other than British and American survey courses for the major when transferring.

 Recommended Prereq: C or better in ENG085 or ENG095 or placement by appropriate measures into college-level English.